 Consonantal changes may be more disruptive to lexical processing than vowel changes in both adults (Nazzi & Cutler, 2018) and infants (Nazzi, Poltrock, & Von Holzen, 2016).
+A learned account of C-bias emergence predicts such a pattern (Floccia et al., 2014; Keidel, Jenison, Kluender, & Seidenberg, 2007; Nazzi et al., 2016) and that it is impacted by the language family of the infants’ native language (Nazzi et al., 2016).
 In mispronunciation sensitivity, this would translate to consonant mispronunciations impairing word recognition to a greater degree than vowel mispronunciations.
 Yet, the handful of studies directly comparing sensitivity to consonant and vowel mispronunciations mostly find symmetry as opposed to an asymmetry between consonants and vowels for English- (Mani & Plunkett, 2007, 2010) and Danish-learning infants (Højen et al., n.d.).
 One study with English-learning infants did find weak evidence for greater sensitivity to consonant compared to vowel mispronunciations (Swingley, 2016).
-Evidence from word-learning suggests that assymetry in sensitivity to consonant and vowel changes may develop at different times depending on the infants’ native language (e.g. Floccia, Nazzi, Luche, Poltrock, & Goslin, 2014; Nazzi, Floccia, Moquet, & Butler, 2009).
-In the current meta-analysis, we attempt to synthesize studies examining sensitivity to the type of mispronunciation, whether consonant or vowel, across different ages to determine whether infants generally exhibit more sensitivity to consonant compared to vowel mispronunciations in familiar word recognition as predicted by a learned account of C-bias emergence (Floccia et al., 2014; Keidel, Jenison, Kluender, & Seidenberg, 2007; Nazzi et al., 2016) and whether this is impacted by the language family of the infants’ native language (Nazzi et al., 2016).
+In the current meta-analysis, we examine infants’ sensitivity to the type of mispronunciation, whether consonant or vowel, across different ages to determine whether infants generally exhibit more sensitivity to consonant compared to vowel mispronunciations of familiar words.

 Models of spoken word processing place more or less importance on the position of a phoneme in a word.
 The COHORT model (Marslen-Wilson & Zwitserlood, 1989) describes lexical access in one direction, with the importance of each phoneme decreasing as its position comes later in the word.
 In contrast, the TRACE model (McClelland & Elman, 1986) describes lexical access as constantly updating and reevaluating the incoming speech input in the search for the correct lexical entry, and therefore can recover from word onset and to a lesser extent medial mispronunciations.
-The position of mispronunciation in the word may therefore differentially interrupt the infant’s word recognition process, with onset mispronunciations resulting in a more demanding task than medial or coda mispronunciations.
+The position of mispronunciation in the word may therefore differentially interrupt the infant’s word recognition process, with onset mispronunciations leading to greater mispronunciation sensitivity than medial or coda mispronunciations.